raphaella-rose/CV/README.md

 - Time management was key when updating websites, managing inboxes and responding to enquiries.
 - Project management skills assisted me with the planning & marketing of events.

+**Dreamrole Productions** (May 2016 - September 2018)
+_Founder & Director_

+- Attention to detail when handling budgets.
+- Project management and time management coordinating events.
+- Communication skills when casting, planning, and liaising with venues & providers.

 **I worked in hospitality roles whilst still in full-time education which helped me develop my communication, problem solving and most importantly time management skills further.**